-For example, should you write the positive integer '5' as a figure?
-Or, do formal writing ethics dictate that it would be better to write the number 'five' spelled out as a word?
+So for example, should you write the positive integer '5' as a figure?
+Or, do formal writing ethics dictate that it is better to write the number 'five' spelled out as a word?

-There are some basic rules to follow when you express arithmetical values in business letters, essays, and reports.
+There are a few basic guidelines to follow when expressing arithmetical values in business letters, essays, and in reports.
 These rules on writing numbers will ensure you use numbers and numerals in the correct way.

 The key importance for writers is deciding whether to insert a full phrase or not.
 Thus, you could write it as one hundred thousand three hundred and nine (for example).
 Or, should you use numerals and write it using digits - as in 100,309?

-The guiding rules for general writing suggest that you should almost always use full words for small numbers from one to nine (not 1 to 9) and numerals for those over nine.
+The guiding rules for general writing suggest you should almost always use full words for small numbers, from one to nine (i.e. not 1, 2, 3, to 9), and numerals for those over nine.

-As a rule, use written words if it can be expressed in two words or less.
-But, remember that many will require a hyphen, such as thirty-nine.
+As a rule of thumb, use written words if it can be expressed in two words or less.
+But, remember that many will require a hyphen, such as 'thirty-nine'.

-Even so, the regulations vary and get a little confusing for even larger symbols.
-One rule for writing numbers that seems to be universally agreed upon is that you should never start a sentence with a number.
+The regulations vary, and get a little confusing, for the large symbols.
+Even so, one rule for writing numbers that seems to be universally agreed upon, is that you should never start a sentence with a number.

 Always use numerals:

-In written English, we use the comma to separate thousands and as the period separator in decimals.
-The purpose of commas is to make large numbers easier to read.
+In written English, we use a comma to separate thousands and as the period separator in decimals.
+The primary purpose of commas is to make large numbers easier to read.

-For example instead of writing the size of the United Kingdom as 243610 square kilometers, it should be expressed as 243,610 square kilometers (or km²).
+Instead of writing the size of the United Kingdom as 243610 square kilometers, it would be better to express it as 243,610 square kilometers (or even km²).

 The International Systems of Units (SI) recommends a space to separate groups of three digits.
 The comma and the period should be used only to denote decimals, such as $14 300,75.

-When you are writing about periods of time such as centuries or decades, they should get spelled out.
-Thus, during the 'Seventies' or in the 'twentieth century' - for example.
+When you are writing about periods of time, such as centuries or decades, you should spell them out.
+Hence, it should be... during the 'seventies' or in the 'twentieth century' - for example.

 You can use some digits with informal everyday writing.
-So, jotting a recipe as 'mix 3 cups of jasmine rice' is fine.
-But, you should spell the percentage out like 'eight percent of the population' in formal communication.
+Thus, jotting a recipe as 'mix 3 cups of jasmine rice' is absolutely fine.

-Expressing a percentage such as '8% of the population' should only get written for visual presentation - such as in business use.
+Expressing a percentage such as '8% of the population' should only be written for visual presentation - such as in business use.

-Tip: Spell out estimations!
-The simplest rule applies to numbers rounded up or estimated - use spellings.
-Those rounded higher than one million should get written as a numeral plus a word.
-Thus, write 'around 300 million people' instead of 'around 300,000,000 people'.
-Exact numbers should always get written out.
+Numbers rounded higher than one million should be written as a numeral plus a word.
+Hence, write 'around 300 million people' instead of 'around 300,000,000 people'.
+Simply put, exact numbers should always be written.

-Footnote: Expert authors and formal writers do not always agree on the rules of writing numbers and numeral.
-There does not seem to be one single standard that all literary professionals follow.
-But, we hope this section helped your understanding of the basic principles of spelling out numbers.
+Footnote: Expert authors and formal writers do not always agree on the rules of writing numbers and numerals.
+In fact, there does not seem to be one single standard that all literary professionals follow.
+Even so, we hope this section helped your understanding of the basic principles of spelling out numbers.